March 28, 2021

 Property, division of assets, life insurance, vehicles, debts and liabilities, alimony, taxes, living situation, inheritance, and health insurance.
 If children are involved, the Separation Agreement also needs to address a parenting plan, custody, child support, education, moving, travel, religion, and more.

 For a divorce in Massachusetts, a Separation Agreement needs to be signed, notarized, and then filed with the proper Probate and Family Court Department in conjunction with other divorce documents.
 A Probate and Family Court judge will then review the Separation Agreement and may take various actions.
 The judge may approve the Separation Agreement if she or he finds it to be fair and reasonable given the circumstances.
 Or, the judge may ask that parts of the Separation Agreement be clarified or changed.
-Finally, the judge may reject the agreement if she or he is not satisfied with it and deems it unfair or unreasonable.
+Finally, the judge may reject the agreement if she or he is not satisfied with it and deems it unfair, unreasonable or not written properly.

-Once the judge is satisfied with and approves the agreement, it will become enforceable by the court.
+Once the judge is satisfied with and approves the separation agreement, it will become enforceable by the Court.

 Who can Draft a Separation Agreement in Massachusetts?